bredelings/BAli-Phy/TODO/UseHaskellTypes.md

   function declaration, runs the existing `TypeChecker` declaration inference path in a compiled import context, and reads generalized semantic `Type` values from `poly_env()`.
+- The inference conversion tracks lambda-bound locals when resolving globals in lowered templates.
 - A narrow semantic Haskell `Type` to `CM::Type` bridge supports variables, `Int`, `Double`, `Bool`, lists, tuples, and function arrows.
 - A narrow semantic Haskell constraint bridge supports unary `Eq`, `Ord`, and